queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 52,700

 As an action, you can activate a tactical cloak, becoming invisible.
 The cloak lasts 1 minute or until you make an attack, cast a spell, use a grenade or mine, or fire a heavy weapon.
-You may use this feature once per short rest..
+You may use this feature once per short rest.